 What is a socket wrench?

-The socket wrench is composed of multiple sockets with hexagonal holes or twelve-pointed holes and equipped with various accessories such as handles and posts.
+The socket wrench is composed of multiple sockets with hexagonal holes or twelve-pointed holes and is equipped with various accessories such as handles and posts.
 It is especially suitable for screwing bolts and nuts in very narrow places or screwing bolts and nuts in deep places.

 The principle of socket wrench